 We have been following BerlinCompanion, aka kreuzberged aka Beata Gontarczyk-Krampe, on Twitter for years now.
 We love the type of content and information that she puts out there.
 We cannot believe that anyone else knows more about Berlin than her.

-This is why we start this list with both of her books: Berlin Companion and Second Berlin Companion.
+This is why we start this list with her books: Berlin Companion and Second Berlin Companion.
 We have them, and we learned so much through them.

 This is the Berlin guide you didn’t know you needed.